-"Qualified Service Provider" means a person capable of operating, monitoring, and maintaining an OWTS in accordance with the State Water Board OWTS Policy.
+"Qualified Service Provider" means a person capable of operating, monitoring, and maintaining an OWTS in accordance with the SWRCB OWTS Policy.
 The individual must also be certified and/or trained extensively by the manufacturer of an OWTS with supplemental treatment to install, maintain, service, and repair the specific model/type of OWTS.

-"Regional Water Board" is any of the Regional Water Quality Control Boards designated by Water Code Section 13200.
-Any reference to an action of the Regional Water Board in this LAMP also refers to an action of its Executive Officer, including the conducting of public hearings, pursuant to any general or specific delegation under Water Code Section 13223.
+"Regional Water Board" or "Regional Water Quality Control Board", or "RWQCB" is any of the Regional Water Quality Control Boards designated by Water Code Section 13200.
+Any reference to an action of the Regional Water Board in the LAMP also refers to an action of its Executive Officer, including the conducting of public hearings, pursuant to any general or specific delegation under Water Code Section 13223.
 The City is governed by the South Lahontan Regional Water Quality Control Board.

 "Repair" is any action that modifies/replaces the existing dispersal system, replaces an existing septic tank, or modifies/replaces a major component of the onsite wastewater treatment system.
-Repairs require the issuance of a Permit by the City.

-"Replacement OWTS" means an OWTS that has its treatment capacity expanded, septic tank replaced, or its dispersal system replaced or added onto, after the effective date of this LAMP.
+"Replacement OWTS" means an OWTS that has its treatment capacity expanded, septic tank replaced, or its dispersal system replaced or added onto, after the effective date of the LAMP.

-"Sand" means a soil particle; this term also refers to a type of soil texture.
+"Sand" means a soil particle; the term also refers to a type of soil texture.
 As a soil particle, sand consists of individual rock or mineral particles in soils having diameters ranging from 0.05 to 2.0 millimeters.
 As a soil texture, sand is soil that is comprised of 85 percent or more sand particles, with the percentage of silt plus 1.5 times the percentage of clay particles comprising less than 15 percent.

-"Seepage Pit" is a drilled or dug excavation which is four to six feet in diameter and gravel filled.
+"Seepage pit" is a drilled or dug excavation which is four to six feet in diameter and gravel filled.
 It receives effluent discharge for dispersal from a septic tank or other OWTS treatment unit.